Jake Speight: Wrexham

 In June 2011, he signed a two-year contract with Conference side Wrexham for an undisclosed fee.
 Manager Dean Saunders hoped he would prove an adequate replacement for outgoing striker Andy Mangan.
 After failing to score in his first four games, he opened his goal account for the "Reds" with a hat-trick over Alfreton Town in a 4–1 win at North Street.
 From 30 November to 18 February he scored in seven out of eight league appearances, and from 10 March to 14 April he hit seven goals in six games.
 He ended the season with 21 goals in 38 Conference games to become Wrexham's top scorer and the sixth most prolific scorer in the Conference.
-Wrexham picked up 98 points and finished second, but failed to win promotion after losing to Luton Town in the play-offs.
+Wrexham picked up 98 points and finished second but failed to win promotion after losing to Luton Town in the play-offs.
 His record led to him becoming a target of Lincoln City manager David Holdsworth.

 Mansfield Town

 Speight re-joined former club Mansfield Town in July 2012 for an undisclosed fee.
-He was reported to have requested the transfer so as to be closer to his Sheffield home.
+He was reported to have requested the transferred so as to be closer to his Sheffield home.
 Though Speight said that claims he handed in a transfer request were "a complete lie".
 He scored twice in his first game back at Field Mill, in a 4–3 defeat to Newport County.
 Mansfield won promotion into the Football League as Conference champions in 2012–13, though Speight missed the second half of the campaign after damaging cartilage in his knee.

 In October 2013, he joined Alfreton Town on a one-month loan deal.
 He scored four goals in five games for the "Reds", and manager Nicky Law was disappointed when his loan spell at North Street was cut short by Mansfield the following month.
 However, he picked up a serious knee injury midway through the 2013–14 season and was ruled out of action until late March.
 Speight was released by Mansfield manager Paul Cox at the end of the 2013–14 season.

-Non-league
+Non-League

-In July 2014, Speight dropped down two divisions to the Conference North to join Harrogate Town in a move that reunited him with manager Simon Weaver, his former teammate at Scarborough.
+In July 2014, Speight dropped down two divisions to the Conference North to join Harrogate Town in a move that reunited him with the manager Simon Weaver, his former teammate at Scarborough.
 He was unable to take part in pre-season training due to injury.
 On 20 March 2015, Speight re-joined Alfreton Town on a loan deal keeping him at the club until the end of the 2014–15 season.

 In August 2015, Speight dropped down a division to the Southern League to join Gary Setchell's King's Lynn Town.
 Setchell said that Speight would prove to be a "very, very valuable acquisition".
 He left King's Lynn in October 2015; manager Gary Setchell stated that "he will probably retire now and he is also putting a lot of time into a new business venture".